boris-kz/CogAlg/README.md

 Vertical feedback is average prior match, and patterns are spans of inputs with above- or below- average match (deep feedback is restricted to match: higher order of representation, to justify redundancy to lateral patterns).

-Higher-level inputs are patterns formed by lower-level comparisons.
-They represent results or derivatives: match and miss per compared input parameter.
-So, number of parameters (variables) per pattern is selectively multiplied on each level.
- Match and miss between patterns is combined match | miss between their parameters.
+Higher-level inputs are patterns formed by lower-level comparisons, and they represent results or derivatives: match and miss per compared input parameter.
+So, the number of parameters (variables) per pattern is selectively multiplied on each level.
+Match and miss between patterns are combined matches or misses between their parameters.
 To maximize selection, search must be strictly incremental in distance, derivation, and composition over both.
-Which means a unique set of operations per level of search, hence a singular in “cognitive algorithm“.
+Which means that there is a unique set of operations per level of search, hence a singular in “cognitive algorithm“.

 Resulting hierarchy is a dynamically extended pipeline: terminated patterns are outputted for comparison on the next level, and new level is formed for pattern terminated by current top level.
 Which continues as long as system receives novel inputs.
 As distinct from autoencoders (current mainstay in unsupervised learning), there is no need for decoding: comparison is done on each level, whose output is also fed back to filter lower levels.